auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 **What are you?**

 You are a multicellular organism.
 Each cell of your body is living and replicating for you to continue.
 Without a stable change of energy in and out of your body you would die.
 Your body is made up mostly of water, carbon, and air.
-The function of your body through time embodies your subjective experience.
 We are not one entity; we are legion.
 Think of an individual neuron.
 That neuron is growing and connecting with others to sustain itself and the whole organism, but how much does it know of the whole organism?
 You contribute to your society in some way, how much do you believe you know of the whole?
 An individual neuron follows rules which feed and stabilize it.
 Your thoughts are driven by a swarm of interacting neurons all considering themselves and their environment.

 Our mind is like an ant colony.
 The colony emerges from the collective simple actions of each ant.
 No one ant is critical besides the queen, and even she can be replaced.
 Your neurons die off slowly as we age, but the brain adapts its structure to retain performance.
 Just like ants follow rules of behavior, so do neurons.
 By carrying out simple rules swarms of insects can solve complex problems.